How to Afford School Expenses

 Uniforms

-If you are able to do similar or your school is mainly colour coded, buy the items at Target, Kmart, Lowes, Big W or similar and buy the next size up too.
-I found that halfway through the year my kids had ruined a few or outgrown them and it was next to impossible to find cheap ones.
+If you are able to buy generic or your school is mainly colour-coded, buy the items at Target, Kmart, Lowes, Big W or similar and buy the next size up too.

-If it’s difficult getting the uniforms, choose to buy two, that way one can be getting washed while the other is drying and if one gets damaged you have time to fix it if possible.
+If it’s difficult getting the uniforms, choose to buy two, that way one can be worn while the other is being washed and dried plus if one gets damaged you have time to fix it if possible.

 School Shoes